Advice to IM Churches

 Salient Points from Government Guidance

-- There is an exemption from the ‘rule of six’ that covers places of worship making it possible for more than six people to gather for acts of communal worship.
-However, it is not a blanket exemption and people must not mingle in groups of more than six unless they are from the same household or support bubble.
+- There is an exemption from the 3-Tier System rules that covers places of worship making it possible for more than six people to gather for acts of communal worship.
+However, it is not a blanket exemption and people must follow all the rules relating to the new 3-Tier System.

 - Communal worship means a service at which the general public can attend, not just an invited group, and normally means an advertised regular act of worship.
 However, the Government have advised that a service to mark a ‘significant date in the Faith calendar’ can happen with attendance up to the Covid safe capacity of the building even though it is not a regular weekly or monthly service.
 This means that annual celebrations or commemorations or services to mark special dates can be understood to be communal worship.